-Are you after bike lights for night riding?
+Are you planning to buy bike lights for night riding?

 Well, look no further as I’ve done all the research work for you, picked and reviewed the best front lights you can buy today.

-If you ride a lot at night and in the dark, a good and reliable lights set is a must have.
-The front and rear bike lights ensure you can see and be seen.
+If you ride a lot at night and in the dark, a good and reliable light set is a must have.
+The front and rear lights ensure you can see and be seen by other road users.

 Other Reading : The 5 Best Bike Rear Lights

-But before you jump straight into buying the bike lights, there are many things to consider such as the brightness levels, number of light modes, battery life, material used, quick release mounting types, beam patterns and more.
+But before you jump straight into buying, there are many things to consider such as the brightness levels, number of light modes, battery life, material used, quick release mounting types, beam patterns and more.

-Here are my top 14 picks for the best bike lights.
+Here are 15 of my best bike lights picks.

-If you're looking for bike headlights that provide the most value for your money, look no further than these 3 below.
+If you’re looking for lights that provide the most value for your money, look no further than these 3 below.

 They typically range between 500 to 700 lumens, bright enough for road biking and commuting.